 ChIP is the principal technique used to map epigenetic marks to individual loci in the genome.
 As epigenetic researchers determine the relationships between histone marks and gene expression, or between the binding of non-histone proteins, including transcription factors, to chromatin, and their effects on gene expression, it is necessary to immunoprecipitate chromatin and determine which loci are enriched by the specific immunoprecipitations.
 Chromatin Immunoprecipitation is also a very technically challenging method, and numerous factors can cause it to fail, so researchers who are not experts in the techniques are best served using well-validated and reliable kits to perform these assays.

+Active Motif's innovation in developing our ChIP-IT® kits and optimized reagents and protocols make for the most sensitive ChIP kits available on the market.
 ChIP-IT Express Kits make chromatin immunoprecipitation (ChIP) faster and more consistent by providing you with all of the critical components needed in a single Chromatin Immunoprecipitation kit, validated and proven to work in ChIP.
-ChIP-IT Express chromatin immunoprecipitation kits are a marked improvement over traditional Chromatin IP because they utilize protein G-coated magnetic beads, making it possible to perform ChIP in just 1 day.
-However, for researchers looking to achieve the ultimate sensitivity for detection of low abundance proteins such as transcription factors, Active Motif's ChIP-IT® High Sensitivity Kit is the perfect solution.
+ChIP-IT® Express chromatin immunoprecipitation kits are a marked improvement over traditional Chromatin IP because they utilize protein G-coated magnetic beads, making it possible to perform ChIP in just 1 day.
+However, for researchers looking to achieve the ultimate sensitivity for detection of low abundance proteins such as transcription factors, Active Motif's ChIP-IT High Sensitivity® Kit is the perfect solution.
 In addition to working for low abundance proteins, and low binding affinity ChIP antibodies, the ChIP-IT High Sensitivity Kit is also ideal for use with limited sample material as successful ChIP reactions have been performed with as few as 1,000 cells per immunoprecipitation reactions.